papaemmelab/toil_container/README.md

 * ✅ &nbsp; **Container Argument Parser**

-    `toil_container.ContainerArgumentParser` and `toil_container.ContainerShortArgumentParser` add the `--docker`, `--singularity` and `--shared-fs` arguments to the options namespace. `shared-fs` is a path to a shared file system to be mounted within containers.
+    `toil_container.ContainerArgumentParser` and `toil_container.ContainerArgumentParser` add the `--docker`, `--singularity` and `--shared-fs` arguments to the options namespace. `shared-fs` is a path to a shared file system to be mounted within containers.

        darwin$ find_species_origin.py --help